top of page

 No cruising zone is what the sign said;

-But crotch rockets explode with noise
+As crotch rockets explode with noise

 Demanding attention and attracting eyes-

-From the honies on the ave, walking without purpose
+From the avenue's honies, walking without purpose

 Ground effects, car clubs, booming systems